An Answer to . . .

 The natural law theme of that quote, and most of his speech, is evident - that our rights as human beings do not flow from whatever protections a particular government may, or may not, give us; but from our rights as imago dei - as images of God.
 I share that view of the rights of all "images of God"; and of the responsibility of government, to God, to protect those rights.
 President Kennedy also contended that everyone on the planet - regardless of the form of government they live under - has those same rights flowing from God; and that the United States was going to be a defender of those rights, for everyone - everywhere in the world.
 This was not a man who put country first and his faith second.

-The first moral error of political conservatism is civil religionism.
+I have problems with the speech because it appears to fall into one of those mistakes that followers of Christ (particularly conservative ones) in the United States get sucked into - civil religionism: The first moral error of political conservatism is civil religionism.
 According to this notion America is a chosen nation, and its projects are a proper focus of religious aspiration; according to Christianity America is but one nation among many, no less loved by God, but no more.

 . . .